Kansas City’s 2022 Winter Break Camps & Activities for Christmas Break (Updated)

 Make Snow Ice Cream

-If there’s snow this year, we’ll have plenty of opportunity to get out and play in the snow!
-Sledding, snowboarding, snowball fights, and snowman building are all things I’m going to add to our winter to do list!
+If there’s snow this year, we’ll have plenty of opportunities to get out and play in the snow!
+Sledding, snowboarding, snowball fights, and snowman building are all things I’m going to add to our winter to-do list!
 Snow ice cream, anyone?
 Check out this simple recipe for snow ice cream: